In Home Respite Care Services for when you need a break

 ✓ retain your hobbies and interests e.g. bridge; golf, bowls, tennis, bushwalking, book club, choir;

-recharge your mental and physical energy so you have the ability to continue caring for your loved one.
-We need to learn to proactively give to ourselves in addition to supporting and caring for our spouse or parent.
+✓ recharge your mental and physical energy so you have the ability to continue caring for your loved one.
+We need to learn to proactively give to ourselves in addition to supporting and caring for our spouse or parent; or

 Wouldn’t it be great to learn from the mistakes of the millions of primary carers who have travelled this journey before you?
-Instead of waiting for the crisis, be proactive in planning regular time away from your care role in order to replenish your spirit and nourish your body and soul.
+Instead of waiting for the crisis, be proactive in planning and booking regular time away from your care role in order to replenish your spirit and nourish your body.

-This way you stay in control of your life and your loved one’s chances of staying at home are maximised.
-You better manage stress when you proactively plan to live joyfully.
+This way you stay in control of your life and your loved one’s chances of remaining at home are maximised.
+You will be able to better manage stress when you proactively plan to live joyfully.
 Your time caring becomes lighter, easier and more enjoyable.
-(And frankly, respite for the care partner is also a break for the Elder who needs assistance and private nursing care, especially if they are getting snapped at.)
+(And frankly, respite for the main carer is also a break for the older person who needs assistance or nursing care, especially if the main carer is feeling short tempered.)

 Please don’t wait for a crisis situation to give yourself the break you need and deserve.
 Optimal care is given when primary carers give from their “overflow” so they stay strong and happy.
 If you only give from yourself, you quickly become depleted and this is why research shows carers suffer significantly higher rates of depression and have poorer health.